tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

    :width: 100%
    :align: center

 In the simulation, ``source`` sends ping requests to ``destination``, and ``destination`` sends back ping replies.
 The source and the destination host are stationary, the other hosts move around the scene in random directions.
-The hosts use :ned:`Ieee80211UnitDiskRadio`, and the communication ranges are displayed as blue circles; the interference ranges are not displayed, but all concurrent transmissions interfere.
+The hosts use :ned:`Ieee80211UnitDiskRadio`, and the communication ranges are displayed as blue circles; the interference ranges are not displayed, but they are large enough so that all concurrent transmissions interfere.
 All hosts use the Ad hoc On-Demand Distance Vector Routing (AODV) protocol to maintain routes as the topology changes, so that they are able to relay the ping messages between the source and the destination hosts.

 .. **TODO** why in this scenario unit disk is the right choice ?